60-6/sysview/readme.md

 # atlas
 arch linux system overview and maintenance tool packaged as a single bash function

-you can use it by pasting it at the end of .bashrc
+doesn't leave any traces, doesn't do sneaky shit, won't fuck up your system

-doesn't leave any traces behind
+you can use it by pasting it at the end of .bashrc or sourcing it

 "atlas ?" for help